kadersuutlu/ComposeTutorial/README.md

 - ConstraintLayout in Jetpack Compose supports many advanced features, including chains, bias, barriers, groups, and more.
 These features allow you to create even more complex and responsive layouts.

+## Simple Animations

+- Animations are essential for creating dynamic and engaging user interfaces.
+Jetpack Compose provides simple and powerful tools for adding animations to your UI.

+### Transition Animations

+Transition animations are used to animate changes between different states of a UI element.
+In Jetpack Compose, transition animations can be achieved using the `animate*AsState` functions combined with modifiers like `Modifier.animateContentSize` or `Modifier.offset`.

+### Value-based Animations

+Value-based animations animate changes to a numeric value over time.
+In Jetpack Compose, value-based animations can be achieved using the animateValueAsState function.

+- Jetpack Compose simplifies the process of adding animations to your UI, allowing you to create dynamic and visually appealing user experiences with ease.

 For more information, refer to the official [Compose documentation](https://developer.android.com/jetpack/compose).

 [Android Jetpack Compose Tutorial Playlist](https://www.youtube.com/playlist?list=PLQkwcJG4YTCSpJ2NLhDTHhi6XBNfk9WiC)